blue-yonder/tsfresh/docs/text/forecasting.rst

 | (2,9) |    9  |11 | 13 |
 +-------+-------+---+----+

-Now you can run the usual feature extraction procedure on the rolled data:
+Now, you can run the usual feature extraction procedure on the rolled data:

 .. code:: python